greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/datatype-datetime.html.md

 |time \[ \(p\) \] with time zone|12 bytes|times of day only, with time zone|00:00:00+1459|24:00:00-1459|1 microsecond / 14 digits|
 |interval \[ fields \] \[ \(p\) \]|16 bytes|time interval|-178000000 years|178000000 years|1 microsecond / 14 digits|

-**Note:** The SQL standard requires that writing just `timestamp` be equivalent to `timestamp without time zone`, and Greenplum honors that behavior. `timestamptz` is accepted as an abbreviation for `timestamp with time zone`; this is a PostgreSQL extension.
+> **Note** The SQL standard requires that writing just `timestamp` be equivalent to `timestamp without time zone`, and Greenplum honors that behavior. `timestamptz` is accepted as an abbreviation for `timestamp with time zone`; this is a PostgreSQL extension.

 `time`, `timestamp`, and `interval` accept an optional precision value p which specifies the number of fractional digits retained in the seconds field.
 By default, there is no explicit bound on precision.
 The allowed range of p is from 0 to 6 for the `timestamp` and `interval` types.

-**Note:** When `timestamp` values are stored as eight-byte integers \(currently the default\), microsecond precision is available over the full range of values.
+> **Note** When `timestamp` values are stored as eight-byte integers \(currently the default\), microsecond precision is available over the full range of values.
 When `timestamp` values are stored as double precision floating-point numbers instead \(a deprecated compile-time option\), the effective limit of precision might be less than 6. `timestamp` values are stored as seconds before or after midnight 2000-01-01.
 When `timestamp` values are implemented using floating-point numbers, microsecond precision is achieved for dates within a few years of 2000-01-01, but the precision degrades for dates further away.
 Note that using floating-point datetimes allows a larger range of `timestamp` values to be represented than shown above: from 4713 BC up to 5874897 AD.

 The same compile-time option also determines whether `time` and `interval` values are stored as floating-point numbers or eight-byte integers.
 In the floating-point case, large `interval` values degrade in precision as the size of the interval increases.